g2384/Life-In-The-UK/People.md

 |Isaac Newton|studied at Cambridge University|
 |St Augustine|the first Archbishop of Canterbury|
 |Emperor Hadrien|Areas of what is now Scotland were never conquered by the Romans, and he built a wall in the north of England to keep out the **Picts (ancestors of the Scottish people)**.
 Parts of Hadrien’s Wall, including the forts of **Housesteads** and **Vindolanda** is a popular area for walkers and is a UNESCO (United Nations Educational Scientific and Cultural Organization) World Heritage Site.|
+|Sir Steve Redgrave|won gold medals in rowing in **five** consecutive Olympic Games and is one of Britain’s greatest Olympians.